 Can I get advice on organising respite care?

 There are several specialist charities dedicated to providing advice and support for carers.
-These may be useful resources to find out how you can arrange for replacement care, what other support you are entitle to, as well to understand better your rights as a carer:
+These may be useful resources to find out how you can arrange for replacement care, what other support you are entitled to, as well as to understand better your rights as a carer:

 There are also specialist charities that offer discounted accommodation and days out for carers and the people they support:

 Please note, Regain assumes no responsibility for the advice, products and services offered by these third party organisation.

 How do I apply?